slint-ui/slint/README.md

 SixtyFPS is in active development.
 Its state of development depends on the kind of application.

- - **Embedded**: *Ready!* SixtyFPS is already happily used by customer on embedded device (running on a Arm processor with Linux).
+ - **Embedded**: *Ready!* SixtyFPS is already happily used by some customers on embedded devices (running on an Arm processor with Linux).
 We are also looking into supporting microcontrollers.
  - **Desktop**: *In Progress*.
 SixtyFPS is usable on Windows, Linux and Mac, but a lot of work is still needed to get to the level of integration we are aiming at.
  - **Mobile** (Android/iOS): *Todo*.
 We haven't started supporting mobile platforms yet, but it